 Time to go 100% nuts!
 My favourite almonds, pistachios and walnuts contain high levels of essential acids that are like ‘nitro’ for the brain.
 Nuts guarantee optimum performance because they are full of iron and provide oxygen to the brain.

 This then make us more mentally alert and improves our ability to memorise information.
 High in ‘good fats’, nuts are also a great source of energy.
 I try to have one small bag of mixed nuts a day.

 Tuna, salmon and mackerel are the superstars in this category.
 They contain lots of protein and Omega 3 acids which are essential for the functions of the brain.

 Eggs are definitely another leader in the ‘super foods’ league.
 They are quick and easy to cook, containing a wide range of vitamins and minerals, including vitamin D and calcium (which is good for the bones, teeth and cheerful mood), choline (the brain-booster), iron and selenium.

 Having eggs for breakfast will not only give you an early dose of these vitamins and minerals, but will make you feel full for longer compared to a bowl of cereal.

-Whole grains are champions in this – their consumption enhances memory function and unlike white bread and pasta, they don’t make us feel sleepy.
+Their consumption enhances memory function and unlike white bread and pasta, they don’t make us feel sleepy.

 Luckily, we can select from a wide range of whole grain breads, crackers and even pasta to help us keep our energy levels high while we are studying.